 The apostle Paul spent his early life working to arrest Jesus’ followers, jailing them and attempting to force them to turn against Jesus.
-But one incident changed Paul, altering his path in life completely.
+But one incident changed him, altering his path in life completely.
 He went on to become an evangelist for Jesus, writing much of the New Testament.
 His story shows that no matter what mistakes a person has made in life, if they can put aside their prejudice and incorrect beliefs and ideas, redemption is possible.

 Take care of the executioner’s clothing

 Paul was named Saul at birth and retained this name until his conversion to Christianity, when he began going by the name Paul.
 He was born a Roman citizen of Jewish descent.
-Paul was slightly younger than Jesus and was born in today’s Turkey in A.D.
+He was slightly younger than Jesus and was born in today’s Turkey in A.D.
 5.

 Subscribe to our Newsletter!